-Our trading securities consist of strategic investments in shares of publicly traded common stock and restricted cash representing cash collateral for put options we have sold on one of our trading securities.
-Our investments in trading securities are carried at fair value with unrealized gains and losses reported in other income, net.
+Our trading securities consist of strategic investments in shares of publicly traded common stock, restricted cash representing cash collateral for put options we have sold on one of our trading securities and ARS that we intend to dispose of through the exercise of a put option.
+(See Note 4 to our condensed consolidated financial statements for further discussion of the put option.)
+Our investments in trading securities are carried at fair value with unrealized gains and losses reported in Other, net, in the consolidated statements of income.

-Our available-for-sale investments consist of government agency bonds, municipal bonds, auction rate securities (ARS) and corporate bonds.
+Our available-for-sale investments consist of government agency bonds, municipal bonds, ARS and corporate bonds.
 Our investments are carried at fair value with unrealized gains and losses reported in stockholders' equity.
 Premiums and discounts are amortized or accreted over the life of the related available-for-sale security.
 Dividend and interest income are recognized when earned.
 The cost of securities sold is calculated using the specific identification method.

-We include within our short-term investments our trading securities, as well as our income yielding available-for-sale securities that can be readily converted to cash and includes within long-term investments those income yielding available-for-sale securities with maturities of over one year that have unrealized losses attributable to them.
-We have the ability to hold our long-term investments until such time as these assets are no longer impaired.
+We include within our short-term investments our trading securities, as well as our income yielding available-for-sale securities that can be readily converted to cash and include within long-term investments those income yielding available-for-sale securities with maturities of over one year that have unrealized losses attributable to them or those that cannot be readily liquidated.
+We have the ability to hold our long-term investments with temporary impairments until such time as these assets are no longer impaired.
 Such recovery of unrealized losses is not expected to occur within the next year.

-Due to the lack of availability of observable market quotes on certain of the our investment portfolio of ARS, we utilize valuation models including those that are based on expected cash flow streams and collateral values, including assessments of counterparty credit quality, default risk underlying the security, discount rates and overall capital market liquidity.
+Due to the lack of availability of observable market quotes on certain of our investment portfolio of ARS, we utilize valuation models including those that are based on expected cash flow streams and collateral values, including assessments of counterparty credit quality, default risk underlying the security, discount rates and overall capital market liquidity.
 The valuation of our ARS investment portfolio is subject to uncertainties that are difficult to predict.
-Factors that may impact our ARS valuation include changes to credit ratings of the securities as well as to the underlying assets supporting those securities, rates of default of the underlying assets, underlying collateral value, discount rates, counterparty risk, the ongoing strength and quality of the credit market and market liquidity.
+Factors that may impact our ARS valuation include changes to credit ratings of the securities as well as to the underlying assets supporting those securities, rates of default of the underlying assets, underlying collateral value, discount rates, counterparty risk, the ongoing strength and quality of the credit markets and market liquidity.

-The credit markets experienced significant deterioration beginning in the second half of fiscal 2008.
-If uncertainties in these markets continue, these markets deteriorate further or we experiences any additional ratings downgrades on any investments in our portfolio (including our ARS), we may incur additional impairments to our investment portfolio, which could negatively affect our financial condition, cash flow and reported earnings.
+The credit markets experienced significant deterioration and uncertainty beginning in the second half of fiscal 2008.
+If these conditions continue, or we experience any additional ratings downgrades on any investments in our portfolio (including our ARS), we may incur additional impairments to our investment portfolio, which could negatively affect our financial condition, cash flow and reported earnings.